Lieder-Lab/liederDB/README.md

 >>
 >       where AppleCount in CountList[count]
 >
->> TABLE statement means there must be a selected or exsited table follow behind 'in';
+>> The 'table' statement behind 'in' called 'in table' statement only used for selected or exsited table;
 >>
->> What should be noticed is __this statement only work for data of single column__, so the selected or exsited table must have only one column, or you can declare one column from the table which contains more than one columns through declaring the column name after table name and packaged by brackets '[ ]' like (2) or (3);
+>> What should be noticed is that __the 'in table' statement only work for data of single column__, so the selected or exsited table must have only one column, or you can declare one column through declaring the column name after the table name packaged by brackets '[ ]' from the table which contains more than one columns like .e.g (2) or (3);
 >>
->> If use 'select' statement in TABLE statement, brackets '( )' and table alias are mandatory;
+>> If you use 'select' statement in 'in table' statement, the brackets '( )' and the table alias are mandatory;
 >>
->> TABLE statement returns whether the left element appered in the column of the table.
+>> The 'in table' statement returns whether the left element appered in the column of the table.
+>
 >#### [ ] statement
 >__left_element in [element_1, element_2, element_3,  ...]__
 >